icp4a/automation-decision-services-samples/samples/AutomationServicesStart/README.md

  **Procedure**

 1. Sign in to your instance of Business Automation Studio to access Decision Designer.
 Use the security credentials that were given to you for this instance.
-2. Click the **Automations** tile.
+2. Click on the navigation menu at the top left of the page, expand Design and select **Business automations**.
+3. Select Decision in the list.
-3. Click **Create** and select **Decision automations** to make a project.
+4. Click **Create** and select **Decision automations** to make a project.
-4. Enter a unique name for the project.
+5. Enter a unique name for the project.
 Do not reuse the name of a decision project that already exists in your instance of Business Automation Studio.
 For simplicity, we use `My Project` in this tutorial.
 After entering your name for the decision project, enter the following description:
 ```
 Automated Decision Services sample to use in an application.
 ```